Whimsy Stick

 Yes.
 The flirt pole session is the prerequisite, not the replacement.
 It removes the underlying drive pressure that causes pulling in the first place.
 Your leash training method (front-clip harness, direction changes, leash pressure) will work dramatically better because you are no longer fighting a loaded nervous system.

-Dogs 30 lbs and under: Standard.
-Dogs over 30 lbs or any power breed: Rugged XL.
+Dogs 30 lbs and under: Standard ($55.95).
+Dogs over 30 lbs or any power breed: Rugged XL ($74.95, free US shipping).
 The Rugged XL is built for the intensity that high-drive dogs generate during structured sessions.
-See the buying guide for a full breakdown.
+Both are linked in the product section above.

 For more trainer protocols on drive regulation, impulse control, and behavior modification, see the full training blog.